elainemacurdy/krakatoa/README.md

 ## Known issues
 - Newly created listings don't appear right away on the Listings page; looks like caching.
-- When navigating from the `update` version of the Listing page, to the `create` version, the form fields do not clear out.

 ## To do
 - Need to implement paging on listings page